Stansted Express

 The Stansted Express is a direct train service linking London Liverpool Street to London Stansted Airport.
-It is a sub-brand of Greater Anglia, the current franchise operator of the East Anglia franchise.
+It is a brand of state-owned operator Greater Anglia.

 History

 In 1986, British Rail (BR) extended the electrification of the West Anglia Main Line from Bishop's Stortford to Cambridge.
 Included in this plan was the construction of a new branch line—diverging from a triangular junction at Stansted Mountfitchet—to serve Stansted Airport, at which a new terminal was to open in 1991 providing for a large expansion in scheduled aviation passenger services.
 Therefore, BR decided to build a dedicated fleet of units to work the new Stansted Express service, designated as Class 322, with the service operated by the Network SouthEast sector.

-Upon the privatisation of British Rail in 1996, the Stansted Express was part of West Anglia Great Northern franchise until the tender was reorganised in 2004, at which time it became part of the Greater Anglia franchise operated by one Railway (later renamed National Express East Anglia) until February 2012, when the franchise was taken over by the current operator Abellio Greater Anglia.
+Upon the privatisation of British Rail in 1996, the Stansted Express was part of West Anglia Great Northern franchise until the tender was reorganised in 2004, at which time it became part of the Greater Anglia franchise operated by one Railway (later renamed National Express East Anglia) until February 2012, when the franchise was taken over by Abellio Greater Anglia.

 Operations

+Services

-Unlike the Heathrow Express and the Gatwick Express (but like other services between London and Heathrow or Gatwick) the trains also stop at an intermediate station between London and the airport.
+Unlike the Heathrow Express and the Gatwick Express (but similarly to other services between London and Heathrow or Gatwick), trains also stop at intermediate stations between the airport and central London.
 The Stansted Express stops at Tottenham Hale (which provides interchange with the London Underground Victoria Line).
-The service takes between 47 and 56 minutes to London Liverpool Street, with trains departing every 30 minutes.
+Trains operate every 15 minutes, running to a clock-face schedule and typically take 46 minutes to London Liverpool Street (32 minutes to Tottenham Hale), though some services take slightly longer, especially around peak rail times.

 Stansted Express offers several ticket types.
 In addition to the Single and Return tickets, percentage discounts are available for advance bookings, those travelling in pairs with WebDuo and groups with GroupSave.
 Every Stansted Express ticket comes with money-saving "2FOR1" (two-for-one) offers on some of London's favourite restaurants, shows and attractions like The London Eye, Madame Tussauds, the Sea Life Centre and Thorpe Park resort.
 Oyster or Contactless payment cards are not valid on Stansted Express services to/from Stansted Airport, but can be used between Liverpool Street and Tottenham Hale.

+As of May 2025, Stansted Express' off-peak services Monday to Friday are: